MaxandL/cybersecurity-notes/hack-the-box/linux-fundamentals.md

 ```
 This executes the script at midnight on the first day of every month.

--Systemd → Uses timers and services.
+- Systemd → Uses timers and services.
--Cron → Uses a crontab file.
+- Cron → Uses a crontab file.